 5. Check your debt-to-credit ratio

 If you have $300 on a credit card balance, then that amount has a 15% debt-to-credit ratio on a $2,000 credit card as opposed to a 30% ratio on a $1,000 card.
 The lower your ratio, the better.
 So if you’re the kind to consistently spend the same amount on your credit card, it’s worth looking into one with a higher limit; however, don’t do this if you think it would tempt you to spend more.
-Of course, be sure to pay that debt off your credit cards in full each month!
+Of course, be sure to pay off your credit cards in full each month if you can!

 6. Hold onto safe accounts